awsdocs/aws-config-developer-guide/doc_source/query-using-sql-editor-console.md

 You must have permissions for `config:SelectResourceConfig` and `config:SelectAggregateResourceConfig` APIs\.
 For more information, see [SelectResourceConfig](https://docs.aws.amazon.com/config/latest/APIReference/API_SelectResourceConfig.html) API and [SelectAggregateResourceConfig](https://docs.aws.amazon.com/config/latest/APIReference/API_SelectAggregateResourceConfig.html) API\.

 You must have permissions for the `AWSConfigUserAccess` IAM managed policy\.
-For more information, see [Granting Permissions for AWS Config Administration](grant-permissions-for-config-administration.md)\.
+For more information, see [Read\-only access to AWS Config](security_iam_id-based-policy-examples.md#read-only-config-permission)\.

 If you are using `AWSServiceRoleForConfig` \(service linked role\) or `AWSConfigRole`, you will have permissions to save a query\.
 If you are not using either of these roles, you must have permissions to `config:PutStoredQuery`, `config:GetStoredQuery`, `config:TagResource`, `config:UntagResource`, `config:ListTagsForResource` and `config:GetResources`\.